mdresch/adpa.net/docs/README.md

 ## Getting Started

-1. Install .NET 9.0 SDK from https://dotnet.microsoft.com/download
+1. Install .NET 8.0 SDK (LTS) from https://dotnet.microsoft.com/download
 2. Navigate to the project directory
 3. Run `dotnet restore` to restore dependencies
 4. Run `dotnet build` to build the project